AWegnerGitHub/awegnergithub.github.io-content/2019_07_30_invoiceninja_ubuntu_1804.md

     $ unzip ninja-v4.5.13.zip

 This downloads and unzips InvoiceNinja 4.5.14 to the current directory.
-Next, let's move it to it's final install location and set up appropriate owner and permissions.
+Next, let's move it to its final install location and set up appropriate owner and permissions.

     $ sudo mv ninja /var/www/html